vanHeemstraPublications/dev-to/articles/globetrotters_with_step-ca_series/globetrotters-with-step-ca-episode-05.md

 part: 5
 ---

-## The Paperwork Behind Every Passport
+## Episode 5: The Paperwork Behind Every Passport

 Every passport in the world follows the same idea -- a name, a photo, an issuing authority's seal.
 But the actual PRINTING of a passport is governed by an international standard most travelers have never heard of (ICAO Document 9303, since you asked), specifying everything from page layout to the machine-readable zone at the bottom to the exact placement of security threads.